arabcoders/watchstate/README.md

 # WatchState

-WatchState is a CLI based tool to sync your watch state between different media backends, without relying on 3rd parties services, like trakt.tv, This tool support `Plex Media Server`, `Emby` and `Jellyfin` out of the box.
+WatchState is a CLI based tool to sync your play state between your different media backends, without relying on 3rd party services, this tool support the major media backends like `Jellyfin`, `Plex Media Server` and `Emby`.

 # Install